wotta/satori/README.md

 </p>

 > [!IMPORTANT]
-> This starter kit is created by Wouter van Marrum using Laravel's react starterkit, [Blueprint](https://blueprint.laravelshift.com), and [filament](https://filamentphp.com).
+> This starter kit is created by Wouter van Marrum using Laravel's react starterkit, [Blueprint](https://blueprint.laravelshift.com), [filament](https://filamentphp.com), and [Boost](https://boost.laravel.com).
 While PRs are welcome, this is made to fit my personal needs to be able to create MVP's fast without AI.
-> When Laravel Boost gets released I can only imagine how much more efficient I can be with it when combined in this starter template.

 > [!TIP]
 > To get up and running quickly, use the new Laravel installer with the using option: `laravel new my-project --using=wottavm/satori`